ianboru/genetic_beats/luke-feedback.md

     Selecting beats from current + last generation and then mating will display the latest generation on the same level as the second-to-last generation
 * Members had children which weren't selected while using select to mate
-* IAN: Can't add track to currently playing beat
-* IAN: Some beats got a NaN score, not very tasty
 * Would be nice to see where it is in the beat while playing
 * Not obvious that you can click old beats to play them
 * UI should help focus, eg bring up just synth by itself while working on it